 Screen failure, trapping leaf particles inside, or escaping into lower chamber: The screen system may separate or tear, allowing finer leaf portions to pass through to other parts of the mechanism.
 These leaf portions may pass through to the pitcher area below, or get stuck.
 If it gets stuck, you then have wet leaf particles that could potentially mold.

 4. Overall capacity.
 The size of the glass pitcher can often be deceiving when it comes to how much tea can actually be produced from a steeping.
 It is the capacity of the upper brew basket that determines the size of the serving.
-When the tea is drained from the brew basket, pitchers can one one or more steepings.
+When the tea is drained from the brew basket, pitchers can be used to hold one or more steepings.

 Determining the quality of the infuser teapot’s materials, its lifespan, and its serving capacity is not always easy.
 Not every product description thoroughly covers these details, so product reviews and queries to customer service may be necessary.
 Of the infuser teapots I have used and asked others about, the Piao I pots get the highest ratings in terms of quality construction and durability.